 Kristin is a Canadian fantasy and science fiction writer and a graduate of the Clarion West Writers Workshop.
 Her stories have appeared in Escape Pod, Daily Science Fiction, and On Spec.
 She has an M.Sc. in Organic Chemistry from the University of British Columbia, and worked in the pharmaceutical industry as a medicinal chemist for over a decade.

 Donald and Kristin met at a church writers' group in 2009, bonded almost immediately over their shared love of speculative fiction and ancient Roman history, and have been married since 2011.
-They live in Arlington, Massachusetts.
+They live in Quincy, Massachusetts.

 Our Track RecordThe first Mysterion anthology:

 We're new to publishing, but the first Mysterion anthology received positive reviews from Tangent Online, Cemetery Dance Online, and Fantastic Stories of the Imagination; and four of our stories made it onto the Tangent Online 2016 Recommended Reading List.